alexa/alexa-skills-kit-sdk-for-nodejs/docs/en/Configuring-Skill-Instance.rst

 Skill Builders
 ==============

 The ``SkillBuilder`` provides helper functions for constructing the ``Skill``, setting custom user agent and create lambda integration handler.
-ASK SDK v2 for Node.js provides different implementation of ``SkillBuilder`` that offer different level of customization support, which is available through ``SkillBuilders`` object.
+ASK SDK v2 for Node.js provides different implementations of ``SkillBuilder`` that offer different level of customization support, which is available through ``SkillBuilders`` object.

 The following example shows how to create skill builders using ``SkillBuilders`` provider.